ansible/awx/docs/docsite/rst/administration/oauth2_token_auth.rst

 Application Functions
 -----------------------

 This page lists OAuth 2 utility endpoints used for authorization, token refresh, and revoke.
 The ``/api/o/`` endpoints are not meant to be used in browsers and do not support HTTP GET.
 The endpoints prescribed here strictly follow RFC specifications for OAuth 2, so use that for detailed reference.
-The following is an example of the typical usage of these endpoints in the controller, in particular, when creating an application using various grant types:
+The following is an example of the typical usage of these endpoints in AWX, in particular, when creating an application using various grant types:

    - Authorization Code
    - Password

 .. note::

-    You can perform any of the application functions described here using the controller user interface.
-Refer to the :ref:`Applications <ug_applications_auth>` section of the |atu| for more detail.
+    You can perform any of the application functions described here using AWX user interface.
+Refer to the :ref:`ug_applications_auth` section of the |atu| for more detail.